-(b) direct the person lodging the application to serve

-a copy of the application and any accompanying documents on every party other than the person lodging the application.

-- 12. For internal and external appeals, the appellant is to serve a copy of the Notice of Appeal on all other parties. - 13.
-For a Reply to any application or Notice of Appeal, the person lodging the Reply is to serve a copy of the Reply on all other parties. - 14.
-The Tribunal may refuse to allow a party to Rely at a hearing on a document if the document has not been served on all the other parties to the proceedings prior to the hearing or in accordance with any directions of the Tribunal.
+- (b) direct the person lodging the application to serve a copy of the application and any accompanying documents on every party other than the person lodging the application. - For applications in the Guardianship Division, the applicant must, as soon as practicable after the application has been made, serve a copy on each other party. - 13.
+For a reply to any application or Notice of Appeal, the person lodging the reply is to serve a copy of the reply on all other parties at the same time or as soon as practicable after lodging the reply. - 14.
+The Tribunal may refuse to allow a party to rely at a hearing on a document if the document has not been served on all the other parties to the proceedings prior to the hearing or in accordance with any directions of the Tribunal.